 The newly refurbished PPC Hairdressing salon

 Pepperpot Centre Hairdressing Salon has just been opened.
-In the photo we see two members having their hair washed, cut and braided...Contact Ernest at PPC to make an appointment.
+In the photo we see two members having their hair washed, cut and braided...Contact Reception at PPC to make an appointment.

 Lions Club Senior Citizens party

 Members of the Pepperpot Centre joined over 700 elderly people at Lions Club annual Senior Citizens party, held at the Harrow Leisure Centre.
 It was a fun day out and the members who attended really enjoyed the event dancing to the music of Abba and more...

 Leanne Hansberry branch manager from Kensington High Street and Gurneet Sahney, service manager from the Kilburn branch joined members at their regular Tuesday bingo afternoon.
 The bank donated some of the prizes and their staff have volunteered to help the Centre deliver some of its services and activities....

 Pupils from the Notting hill prep raised 2,047.50 for the Pepperpot centre from a charity walk around the Borough of Kensington and Chelsea.
 In the photo Mrs. Knollys the Head teacher and two pupils Violet Wogman and Charlie Johnson presented the sponsorship cheque to Zenawi and a group of PPC members.
 The PPC would like to thank the School for its kind generosity.